polkadot-api/polkadot-api-docs/docs/pages/typed/events.md

   pull: EvPull<T>
   watch: EvWatch<T>
   filter: EvFilter<T>
+  isCompatible: IsCompatible
   getCompatibilityLevel: GetCompatibilityLevel
 }
 ```

-We already learnt about `getCompatibilityLevel`, let's see step by step the other methods:
+We already learnt about `isCompatible` and `getCompatibilityLevel`, let's see step by step the other methods:

 ## Pull